mrizkysolehudin/be-blanja-TeamProject/README.md

 ## Features

-- Users can create a store account and a customer account.
+- Users can create a seller account and a customer account.
-- Users can edit their profile (store or customer).
+- Users can edit their profile (seller or customer).
 - Users can browse available products.
-- Store accounts can create product listings for items they are selling.
+- Seller accounts can create product listings for items they are selling.
-- Store accounts can edit and delete products.
+- Seller accounts can edit and delete products.

 ## Built with